 Are you laughing at the spelling 'MOGLAI POROTA'?
-This is exactly how it is pronounced everywhere back home.
+This is how it is pronounced back home.
 An extremely popular street food, you find this every 200 metres being sold in wheel carts, besides the very old cafes still struggling to survive in strict competition to the boutique restaurants.
 It is still sold as hot cakes, but the quality has gone down.
-This is because people prefer to flock the mall hangouts, it is because college goers these days have fatter pockets, they can afford to watch a movie spending 200 bucks following a lunch in a decent restaurant.
-Back in the 90's, it was college goers like us who really helped these small eateries to survive.
-In spite of mom packing our lunch boxes, we would manage to save our pocket money and flock into those wheel cart pullers or cafeteria's for a Moglai Porota / Chicken Roll / Fowl Cutlet / Fish Fry.
+This is because people prefer to flock the mall hangouts, it is because college goers these days have fatter pockets, they can afford to watch a movie spending 200 bucks following a lunch in a decent eatery.
+Back in the 90's, it was college goers like us who really helped these small stalls to survive.
+In spite of mom packing our lunch boxes, we would manage to save our pocket money, flock to those wheel cart pullers or cafeteria's for a Moglai Porota / Chicken Roll / Fowl Cutlet / Fish Fry.
 We shared one into two, just as we shared our joys, sorrows, innermost feelings.

-My love for Moglai Porota started when I was much younger.
-The little girl hanged onto her mom's hands and pestered her to buy it.
-Mom was not always willing to saying they are unhealthy.
+In the present day, I cannot digest Moglai Porota.
+My love for it started when I was pretty young.
+I would pester mom to buy.
+Mom would not saying they are unhealthy.
 The girl who prioritised taste over health, as every other child of her age would, failed to understand her mom.
 Her anger lingered quite for sometime though mom made them at home which never tasted as good as the stall ones.
-My brother hated food & eggs in his younger days, in the present day he enjoys a Moglai / Mughlai Porota, actually he loves anything that has meat in it; much like T & our son!
+My brother hated food & eggs in his younger days, in the present day he enjoys a Moglai / Mughlai Porota, actually he loves anything that has meat in it; much like T and our son!

 INGREDIENTS : [for the filling]